-ATRA OPPOSES HB2407
+ATRA OPPOSES HB2340

-(strike-everything amendment) Coconino Community College Permanent Primary Property Tax Override
+Coconino Community College Permanent Primary Property Tax Override

-HB2407 provides the Coconino Community College District the authority to seek a permanent override of their constitutional primary property tax levy.
+HB2340 provides the Coconino Community College District the authority to seek a permanent override of their constitutional primary property tax levy.
 In addition, for the first time ever, that override would be levied as a primary property tax and not a secondary property tax.
 Both of these requests on the part of the Coconino District are extraordinary and will create both structural problems in the property tax system as well as a major precedent that will prompt other local governments to certainly seek similar treatment.